Build a Hello World (TypeScript)

 main().catch(console.error);

-Step 4: Run the "Hello World" Example
+#### Step 4: Run the "Hello World" Example <a href="#step-4-run-the-hello-world-example" id="step-4-run-the-hello-world-example"></a>

 Open two terminals (or tabs):

-• Run the Subscriber:
+* Run the `Subscriber`:

 Copy